yangxiufengsia/PMCTS/README.md

 9. Networkx (pip install networkx)
 10. Gaussian 16 (a commercial software used for wavelength calculations, http://gaussian.com/gaussian16/)

-To Run parallel MCTS algorithms for penalized logP optimization:
+To Run parallel MCTS algorithms example (logp property):

-> mpiexec -n 4 python h_mcts.py

-> mpiexec -n 4 python d_mcts.py
+> mpiexec -n 4 python example_usage.py

 > where 4 is the number of cores or processes to use.
 You can use more cores by changing 4 to 1024 for example.